-Within our school community, it is natural that girls can, and do, lead.
 We encourage all girls to be bold, yet sensitive to others, and to be unafraid of sharing their convictions when faced with moral or other dilemmas.
-This instils confidence and helps them to develop those valuable “soft skills” that are highly valued in the world beyond school.
+This instils confidence and helps them to develop those valuable “soft skills” that are highly regarded in the world beyond school.

-The most public and overt form of student leadership can be found in the appointment of our Head Girl, Deputy Head Girl and Senior Prefect Team.
-The Head Girl and her team play an important role in helping with the running of the School, and all Sixth Formers are expected to be role models for our younger girls.
+Sixth Formers can become part of the Peer Mentoring Scheme, through which they receive Samaritans training.
+The most public and overt form of student leadership can be found in the appointments of our Head Girl, Deputy Head Girl and Senior Prefect Team.
+The Head Girl and her team play an important role in helping with the running of the school, and all Sixth Formers are expected to be role models for our younger girls.